-If you qualify for the back to work loan program, you can get a mortgage loan just 24 months after a bankruptcy, foreclosure, or short sale.
+With the FHA Back to Work Program you can get a mortgage loan just 12 months after a bankruptcy, foreclosure, or short sale.

-The FHA back to work program was created by HUD to help consumers buy a home who had an unforeseen financial hardship but have since got back on their feet.
+HUD created the FHA back to work program to help consumers buy a home who had an unforeseen financial hardship but have since got back on their feet.

 The waiting period for borrowers with a bankruptcy, foreclosure, or short sale is 36 months for FHA and conventional loans.

 The Back to Work program reduces the waiting period from 36 months to just 24 months.
-You must be able to show there were extenuating circumstances that led to the economic event, such as a reduction in income or a loss of a job.
+You must show there were extenuating circumstances that led to the economic event, such as a reduction in income or a loss of a job.

 - Loss of income (25%+ reduction in household income)